1. SUPRA-RD Security System Overview for Second Life

 Q: What's the difference between SUPRA-RD Security and SUPRA-RD Security Extreme?

-A: Both offer core AI security and Anti-FastTrack.
-The Extreme version adds the Supra Extreme Engine for detailed avatar resource scanning (attachments, scripts, render weight, etc.), offering maximum protection against resource-based griefing.
+A: Both offer core AI security and Anti-Fast-Track.
+The Extreme version adds the Supra Extreme Engine for detailed avatar resource scanning (attachments, scripts, render weight, etc.), offering maximum protection against resource-based griefing in Second Life.

 Q: My system says "ON (LIMITED - Activation Required)".
 What do I do?

 A: This means the system is licensed but may have encountered an issue during its last check, or initial activation is pending confirmation.
-Try the "Activate System" option or "Reload Config" from the Settings menu.
+Try the "Activate System" option or "Reset scripts" from the object.
 If issues persist, contact support.

 Q: Can we decrypt the hash attached to the license file?